tiesjan/django-convenient-formsets/README.md

 #### Events
 When adding or deleting forms, custom JavaScript events are dispatched to allow for executing custom JavaScript code.
-The `convenient_formset:added` event is dispatched when forms are added, the `convenient_formset:removed` when forms are deleted.
+The `convenient_formset:added` event is dispatched when forms are added, the `convenient_formset:removed` event when forms are deleted.
 Both events will contain the `formsetPrefix` in the event's `detail` property.

 These events can be handled in the following way: